openshift/cincinnati-operator/docs/graph-data-init-container.md

 ## Build the graph data init container

-An example of how to build an init container can be found in ./dev/Dockerfile.
+An example Dockerfile of how to build an init container can be found in ./dev/Dockerfile.
 In the example, the image takes a tarball of the Cincinnati graph data repository.
 When the init container runs, it untars the data to /var/lib/cincinnati/graph-data.